-While Cradle Mountain is praised by photographers, hikers and nature enthusiasts alike, it’s far from being the only attraction in the not-so-tiny island of Tasmania.
+While Cradle Mountain is praised by photographers, hikers, nature enthusiasts and eco-friendly travelers alike, it’s far from being the only attraction in the not-so-tiny island of Tasmania.

-If you’re looking to experience the beauty and eclectic personality that Tasmania boasts, load up the car and tour through historic villages, witness stunning natural wonders and scope out the charismatic charm that Tasmania is renowned for; as on this ultimate road trip from Hobart to Cradle Mountain, Australians will fall in love with this humble state all over again.
+If you’re looking to experience the beauty and eclectic personality that Tasmania boasts (and lets not forget the scenic route), load up the car and tour through historic villages, witness stunning natural wonders and scope out the charismatic charm that Tasmania is renowned for; as on this ultimate road trip itinerary from Hobart to Cradle Mountain, Australians will fall in love with this humble state all over again.

 How long does it take from Hobart to Cradle Mountain?

 Without stopping, from Hobart it takes just over a four-hour drive to reach Cradle Mountain.
 We recommend extending this day trip into a weekend getaway so you can explore some of Tasmania’s most famed towns and cities.

 So what’s the best route to take?
 Buckle up as we’ll take you through this Tasmanian travel guide for all of the best stops!